bqv/hebi/SPECIFICATION.md

   * `idx` (`int`): Monotonically increasing counter for record, initialised to 0 each term
   * `line` (`string`): Unaltered full IRC message of types minimally enumerated by E_RECV
 3. `SEND term id line`
-  * Data to leader from a node.
+  * Data message to leader from a node.
   * Cohort: Ignore.
   * Leader: Forward to IRC.
   * `id` (`byte[4]`): NodeID of the origin node, not modified when relayed by other nodes
   * `line` (`string`): Full IRC message of types minimally enumerated by E_SEND
 3. `DROP id [reason]`
-  * Remove a node from the network.
+  * Broadcast to remove a node from the network.
-  * All nodes must relay this message once and comply instantly.
+  * All: Comply instantly.
   * `id` (`byte[4]`): NodeID of the node to be removed.
   * `reason` (`string`): Optional, reason for removal